annabaranetska/annabaranetska/README.md

 - 👋 Hi, I’m @annabaranetska
 - 👀 I’m interested in backend mostly, but also I'd like to start learning more about frontend
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on some projects idk yet
+- 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me: on LinkedIn

 <!---